 Hard way to learn a lesson

-Petty was born on 14th of March 1914 near Randleman, North Carolina.
+Petty was born on March 14, 1914, near Randleman, North Carolina.
 He was 35 years old when he debuted in the world of racing, at Charlotte Speedway’s dirt track, driving a borrowed Buick Roadmaster.
 Petty was near the top of the grid but his radius bar broke.
 The car crashed and was damaged heavily while Lee suffered cut on his face.
 Later, Petty said he learned two important lessons in this race.
 The first lesson was to tow race car with another and the second was that whatever he needs to do to win, he must always save the car.

 Lee Petty 1954